Bullkn0x/DiscordMan/README.md

-# DISCORD BOT for Stock and Crypto
+# GENERAL DISCORD BOT Built in Python

 ## INTRODUCTION
 This is a discord bot that gives real live data of